-Behavioral Health Services, both inpatient and outpatient, are managed by Carisk (formerly Concordia) under contract with CCP for enrollees and require preauthorization from Carisk (formerly Concordia), except for emergencies or use of Community Mental Health Centers (CMHCs).
-Behavioral Health Services must be provided by a provider contracted with Carisk (formerly Concordia) as a member of the Carisk (formerly Concordia) Network.
-To obtain assistance in making a referral call-Carisk (formerly Concordia) at.
-1-800-294-8642.
-Carisk (formerly Concordia) will monitor use of emergency rooms and re-admission rates for Behavioral Health Services and will report regularly to the CCP.
+Behavioral Health Services, both inpatient and outpatient, are managed by Community Care Plan.
+Behavioral Health Services must be provided by a provider contracted with Community Care Plan.
+To obtain assistance in making a referral call Community Care Plan at 1-866-899-4828.
+Community Care Plan will monitor use of emergency rooms and re-admission rates for Behavioral Health Services.

-It is the responsibility of Carisk (formerly Concordia) to coordinate care during inpatient admissions including pre-discharge planning and post-discharge follow-up.
-Enrollees that are treated in an inpatient setting will receive continued services after discharge from an outpatient Carisk (formerly Concordia) Network provider.
+It is the responsibility of Community Care Plan to coordinate care during inpatient admissions including pre-discharge planning and post-discharge follow-up.
+Enrollees that are treated in an inpatient setting will receive continued services after discharge from Community Care Plan Network provider.
 Communications and coordination of care will involve the Primary Care Provider (PCP).
 The PCP will also be involved in maintaining the continuity of care of enrollees requiring Behavioral Health Services coordination.
 Enrollees and/or parent(s)/guardian(s) of minor must sign a release of information prior to any information being transmitted or released by a facility or provider relating to an enrollee receiving Behavioral Health Services.